 This Instant Pot Meal Plan is perfect for beginners!
-Each day you’ll make a meal that introduces a new pressure cooking skill.
+Each day you’ll make a meal that introduces a new pressure cooking skill and easy pressure cooker recipes.
 By the end of the week, you should feel much more comfortable using your new pressure cooker!

 “I have a new Instant Pot—what recipe should I cook first?”

 This is one of the most common questions we get at Pressure Cooking Today.
 And it’s an important one!